May 24, 2018

 These, then, are some concrete ways to watch over the hearts of those women who bear the mantle of gospel ministry.
 We need to thoughtfully and proactively support these women as they continue assisting others in growth and sanctification.

 Penny Freeman talks more on this subject in the accompanying video: How Can Women in Ministry Guard Against Burnout?
-These short videos can be used as discussion starters in small group settings, mentoring relationships, men’s and women’s groups, etc.
+These short videos can be used as discussion starters in small group settings, mentoring relationships, and men’s and women’s groups.

 More resources you might like: